pattonsgirl/CEG2350/Labs/Lab08/README.md

 ## Part 1 - unallocated resources

+**THIS PART MUST BE COMPLETED IN THE AWS INSTANCE YOU SETUP IN LAB 01.**

 For each step below, write the answer to the question / prompt and how you found / configured the answer (commands used).

 - **Useful Commands: `df`, `lsblk`, `blkid`, `gdisk`, `mkfs`, `mount`, `strings`**